List of Power Rangers Lost Galaxy characters: Treacheron

 Treacheron, a loyal servant whose name, ironically, is based on the term "treachery", and the second general of Scorpius' army.
 He is a manta ray-themed samurai in a white and blue-outfit, manta ray wings behind him, a samurai sword, and a blue face with a black-and-white version of his horizon emblem on his head.
 Treacheron was known as the arch-rival of the Magna Defender.
 3,000 years ago, he had beaten the Magna Defender and imprisoned him within the planet Mirinoi for centuries.
 After Furio's destruction, Treacheron was appointed the general position.
 At Scorpius' request, he was sent to find the Lights of Orion.
 On one occasion, Treacheron was seduced by Trakeena into taking her to Terra Venture to find the Lights and battle the Rangers.
 He complied, despite knowing that Scorpius would be angry about it.
 When he was forced to explain himself, he lied that Trakeena had followed him without his permission.
 When the Lights had finally been found, Scorpius sent Treacheron and Destruxo to retrieve them.
 Impostra, disguised as Treacheron, tricked Destruxo into absorbing the power of the Lights, and Scorpius, believing that Treacheron had betrayed him, confined Treacheron to a cell.
 Treacheron swore to make whoever had done this to him pay dearly.
 The Shark Brothers informed him that it was Trakeena that had set him up.
 Treacheron arranged some payback.
 He told Trakeena about the location of the Silver Goblet, then escaped and set up an ambush for her.
 He would have slain her, but the Rangers interrupted.
 Treacheron engaged in battle Leo Corbett who managed to shatter Treacheron's katana and strike him down with his Quasar Saber and Power-Up Claw.
 Treacheron barely survived the strike and refused to relent in his attack, going after Leo with his broken weapon.
 With no other choice, Leo dealt Treacheron a single blow from his Quasar Saber.
 In his weakened state, Treacheron was destroyed by the hit.
-Treacheron was resurrected by Hexuba in the Lost Galaxy, but was easily destroyed again by Mike Corbett.
+Treacheron was resurrected by Hexuba in the Lost Galaxy, but was destroyed again by Mike Corbett.

 Treacheron is voiced by Derek Stephen Prince.